star7js/jira-issue-tracker/README.md

-# JiraTracker
+# Jira Issue Tracker

-JiraTracker is a Kivy-based application designed to provide an overview of JIRA issues based on custom JQL (JIRA Query Language) queries.
+Jira Issue Tracker is a Kivy-based application designed to provide an overview of JIRA issues based on custom JQL (JIRA Query Language) queries.
 It offers a simple and intuitive interface to track the status of various issues and tasks.

 ## Features